mikedenly/mikedenly.github.io/_pages/research.md

 author_profile: true
 ---

 I study political economy, with a particular focus on corruption, natural resources, and public goods provision.
 Some of my ongoing projects relate to Honduras, Guatemala, India, and Pakistan.
+Most of these projects and others relate to the work of the [Governance Team](http://www.ipdutexas.org/governance.html) at Innovations for Peace and Development.

-## Research in Progress
+## Selected Research in Progress

 Subnational Anti-Corruption Audits and Democratization